cedeber/concise-rust-book/src/ch01-05-generics-traits-lifetimes.md

 Generics are abstract stand-ins for concrete types or other properties.

-We can use generics to create definitions for items like function signatures or structs, which we can then use with many different concrete data types.
+We can use generics to create definitions for items like function signatures or structs, which we can then use with many concrete data types.

 To define the generic `largest` function, place type name declaration inside angle brackets, `<>`, between the name of the function and the parameter list.